Formstone/Formstone/docs/analytics.md

 # Analytics

-A jQuery plugin for Google Analytics Events.
+A jQuery plugin for Google Universal Analytics Events.

 * [Use](#use)
 * [Options](#options)